vidvidex/falcon/README.md

 # Falcon

+This implementation supports N = 8 for development and debugging purposes and N = 512 and N = 1024 for actual use.

 All reset signals are active high, except in shake256, where they are active low in some cases.
 TODO: fix this inconsistency.

 Coefficients are 15 bits `[14:0]`